mufeedali/Komikku/README.md

 ```

 ## Translations
-Helping to translate MangaScan or add support to a new language is very welcome.
+Helping to translate Komikku or add support to a new language is very welcome.

 ## Disclaimer
 The developer of this application does not have any affiliation with the content providers available.